How Inflation Is Driving Up Car Insurance Costs in 2026

 Personal Injury Protection (PIP) and bodily injury liability claims are directly tied to the cost of medical treatment.
 As healthcare inflation continues to outpace general CPI, the payouts insurers make for accident-related injuries grow larger with every passing year.
 This raises the severity of bodily injury claims system-wide and gets baked into the premiums every driver pays — even those who have never filed a claim.

-4. Auto Parts Shortages & Supply Chain Strain
+4. Auto Parts Shortages, Tariffs & Supply Chain Strain

 5. Labor Costs

 There's a well-documented shortage of skilled auto technicians across the United States.
 Fewer technicians means higher wages for those who are available, and those higher wages get passed through in the form of more expensive repair bills.
-Labor cost inflation within auto repair has consistently outpaced general wage growth, making it one of the stickiest components of insurance cost inflation.
+Labor costs within auto repair continue to rise in 2026, making it one of the stickiest components of insurance cost inflation.
+Combined with rising tool and materials costs, every claim your insurer processes costs more than it did just a few years ago.

 Inflation Driver How It Affects Premiums

-Repair Costs Higher per-claim payouts due to advanced vehicle tech
+Repair Costs Higher per-claim payouts due to advanced vehicle tech; up ~6.1% YoY in early 2026

 Medical Costs Larger bodily injury and PIP claim settlements